 I aim to listen carefully, be curious about you and what you want, ask helpful questions, accept who you are without question and turn all those thoughts and feelings, memories and treasures into something that is meaningful, lasting and real.

 Indoors or outside, intimate or formal setting, large guest list or small, the translation of your thoughts and dreams about this day are mediated through a combination of preparation, my experience and flexibility, a venue that feels right for you, and either a brilliant event planner and/or a tribe of fantastic friends to help support you.
 Oh.
 And love.

-Together we create a bit of magic – combining the setting, the ‘feel’, the words and the music chosen by you that will guarantee everyone – and especially you – drifts home with magical memories.
+Together we create something really special – combining the setting, the ‘feel’, the words and the music chosen by you that will guarantee everyone – and especially you – drifts home with unforgettable memories.
 Being a Humanist celebrant is a cross between being a good listener, a thought explorer, a dream weaver, a writer and a performer!

 If you are looking for a celebrant with style, wisdom and panache then look no further.